nchan0154/nicchan.me-legacy/_projects/the-key-dot-company.md

   - SCSS
   - Javascript

-blurb: A facelist for the best mechanical keyboard shop in the game.
+blurb: A facelift for the best mechanical keyboard shop in the game.

 brief: |
   The Key.Company had some ambitious plans for the next few months, but their old website was confusing and preventing customers from finding what they wanted.